typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 This tutorial will provide you with all the key configuration details needed to run ConductR on EC2.
 It presumes a working knowledge of EC2 and does not provide click-by-click instructions for using EC2.
 Detailed instructions for all AWS steps discussed can be found in the [AWS documentation](https://aws.amazon.com/documentation/).

+This section provides information for running in the advanced private agent mode but presumes use of the simple setup where all nodes run all three services.
+See (ConductR Architecture)[Overview#ConductRArchitecture] for more information.

 ### Preparing EC2

 Begin by preparing the EC2 network and security environment.
 This tutorial uses a Virtual Private Cloud (VPC) with a Classless Inter-Domain Routing (CIDR) of `10.0.0.0/16` and example addresses will be based accordingly.